wowsiddanth/tp/docs/UserGuide.md

         Refreshes the currently displayed students/events.
 Press this button when you add profile pictures.

     * **Toggle Theme**<br>
-        Toggles the theme of nustracker, from Dark theme to Light theme, and vice versa.
+        Toggles the theme of **nustracker**, from Dark theme to Light theme, and vice versa.

     * **Settings**<br>
          Opens the Settings Window.